ZiyaoGeng/SimpleCF/README.md

 # SimpleCF
 Collaborative filtering that based on user behavior design is one of the most well-known, influential and widely used models in the recommendation world.
-Therefore, I share my code a simple start.
+Therefore, I share my code for a simple start.